Most interesting landmarks of Iran

 - Natural arch south from Behbahan – Khuzestan.
 Impressive, large natural arch.

-- Nishapur mines of turquoise (Neyshabur) – Razavi Khorasan.
-Ancient, more than 2000 years old mines of turquoise, considered to provide the best quality turquoise in the world.
-Mine is closed now.
+- The old Persian turquoise mines near Nishapur (Neyshabur) – Razavi Khorasan.
+Ancient, at least 5000 years old mines of turquoise, considered to provide the best quality turquoise in the world.

 - Rig-e Yalan Dune – Kerman.
 470 m high sand dune – one of the highest in the world.